moubi/blog/content/blog/the-current-state-of-hoc-hook-and-render-props/index.md

 ---
-title: The Current State of HoC, Hooks, and Render Props
+title: The Current State of React HoCs, Hooks, and Render Props
 date: "2021-02-19"
 description: "Did React hooks took over or there is still room for the HoC and render prop patterns?"
 hackerNewsId: ""